 An untreated fistula, a painful condition resulting from an infected tunnel between the skin surrounding the rectum, can lead to severe consequences.
 Ignoring or delaying treatment may exacerbate physical and emotional distress.

-In this post, we’ll delve into the repercussions of neglecting timely treatment for a fistula and emphasize the significance of seeking medical assistance promptly says Dr Amita Jain who is India’s leading laparoscopic surgeon and specialist doctor for fistula.
+In this post, we’ll delve into the repercussions of neglecting timely treatment for a fistula and emphasize the significance of seeking medical assistance promptly, says Dr Amita Jain India’s leading laparoscopic surgeon and specialist doctor for fistula.

 Treating a fistula typically necessitates surgery, aimed at both addressing the fistula and safeguarding the integrity of the sphincter muscles.
 This delicate balance aims to eradicate the fistula while minimizing the risk of sphincter muscle damage, which could lead to incontinence.
 Some of the treatment options are:

-What are some of the complications of untreated fistula?
+What are some of the complications of an untreated fistula?

 Persistent pain and discomfort – An untreated fistula often manifests with varying degrees of pain, from mild to severe, potentially evolving into chronic discomfort.
 As the fistula tract becomes infected, inflammation ensues, exacerbating the discomfort.
 Persistent pain can significantly hinder daily activities, leading to a diminished quality of life.